rerun-io/rerun/design/space_views.md

     * this typically requires iterating over all `ViewPartSystem` and extract some data either in a generic fashion via `ViewPartSystem::data` or with knowledge of the concrete `ViewPartSystem` types
   * currently, we also pass in all `re_renderer` data since the build up of the `re_renderer` view via `ViewBuilder` is not (yet?) unified

-### Space view class registry
+### View class registry
-Despite being few in numbers, Space Views Classes are registered on startup.
+Despite being few in numbers, Views Classes are registered on startup.
 This is desirable since:
 * forces decoupling from other aspects of the Viewer (Viewer should be composable)
 * allows for user defined views